manishKrMahto/deep-agent-with-fastapi/README.md

   - `Create a chart for how many claims were filled each month?`
   - `Can you create a chart for the total rebate for each region?`
+  - `create an chart for How has the usage of Erlotinib changed over time, month wise?`

 - **Text-only examples**
   These return text-only (no chart) and exercise the SQL + reporting pipeline: